fangq/mmc/pmmc/README.md

 A simulation can be defined conveniently in two approaches - a one-liner and a two-liner:

-* For the one-liner, one simply pass on each MCX simulation setting as positional argument.
-The supported setting names are compatible to nearly all the input fields for the MATLAB version of MCX/MCXCL - [MCXLAB](https://github.com/fangq/mcx/blob/master/mcxlab/mcxlab.m))
+* For the one-liner, one simply pass on each MMC simulation setting as positional argument.
+The supported setting names are compatible to nearly all the input fields for the MATLAB version of MMC - [MMCLAB](https://github.com/fangq/mmc/blob/master/mmclab/mmclab.m))

 ```python3
 import pmmc